© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 600m west of High Fordon Farm is a scheduled monument protected by Historic England under reference 1007742.
 View the official record →

-Bowl barrow 600m west of High Fordon Farm is a Neolithic or Bronze Age burial mound situated in Yorkshire.
+Bowl barrow 600m west of High Fordon Farm is a Bronze Age burial monument located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007742.

 Bowl barrow 600m west of High Fordon Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007742.